Viacheslav1510/CI_PP2_GGMQ/README.md

 - [Button generator](https://css3buttongenerator.com/) was taken to generate buttons style.

 ### Media
-- GIFs for Guess a Number game were taken from [GIPHY - Be Animated](https://giphy.com/)
+- Images for Guess a Number game were taken from [GIPHY - Be Animated](https://giphy.com/)
 - [ColorSpace](mycolor.space) - used to make background palette for main containers
 - [Walpapers Platform](https://wallpaperset.com/) was used for background image
 - The creation of the [404 page](https://viacheslav1510.github.io/Portfolio_Project_1-Explore_Ukraine/Pulp%20Fiction) was inspired by Pulp Fiction movie.